-Amy Proctor is an associate in the Los Angeles office of Irell & Manella LLP, where she is a member of the firm's intellectual property litigation practice group.
-Ms. Proctor specializes in helping clients manage and resolve patent infringement disputes across a wide range of technologies, including computer architecture, signal transmission, and pharmaceuticals.
+Ms. Proctor specializes in helping clients manage and resolve patent infringement disputes across a wide range of technologies, including computer architecture, signal transmission, power electronics, and pharmaceuticals.
 Ms. Proctor handles patent litigation and contested patent office proceedings, particularly inter partes reviews (IPRs), through all phases including pre-litigation, trial, and appeal.
 In 2017, Ms. Proctor was named to the Southern California Rising Stars list by Super Lawyers.

 Ms. Proctor earned her J.D. from the University of Southern California, Gould School of Law where she received the Malcolm Lucas Award.
 During law school, she served as a teaching assistant and helped edit the sixth edition of Examples & Explanations: Federal Income Taxation.
 She was also a member of the Southern California Law Review.

 Ms. Proctor earned her B.S. in Physics from the University of Florida.
 While completing her degree, Ms. Proctor worked as a research assistant in the University of Florida Chan Physics Lab, where she helped implement a method for measuring the Casimir force.
-Her research focused on refining the lab's sputtering deposition technique to improve the performance of microelectromechanical systems.
+Her research focused on refining the lab's lithography, etching, and deposition techniques to improve the performance of microelectromechanical systems.
 She also completed an REU program at the University of California, Los Angeles Physics Department, where she assisted with high-speed tracking of membrane proteins.